SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy followed her and sat on the couch.
 She looked at Rarity for guidance.

-Rarity explained, "pretend I'm Rainbow Dash and ask me out."
+Rarity explained, "Pretend I'm Rainbow Dash and ask me out."

 *You can do this*, Fluttershy thought.

 Giving it her best shot, Fluttershy opened her mouth... and mouthed the words with nothing coming out.

-Rarity said, "well, that's a start."
+Rarity said, "Well, that's a start."

 "How do I make the words come out?"
 Fluttershy asked.

-"You've got to make them come out," Rarity said, "your desire to be with Rainbow must be higher than your fear of rejection."
+"You've got to make them come out," Rarity said.
+"Your desire to be with Rainbow must be greater than your fear of rejection."

 "How is practicing going to help do that?"
 Fluttershy asked.

-"Hopefully its going to lower your fear of rejection, by showing you how it *could* go," Rarity answered, "we will also practice being rejected."
+"Hopefully its going to lower your fear of rejection, by showing you how it *could* go," Rarity answered.
+"We will also practice being rejected."

 "What do I do now?"
 Fluttershy asked.